paul-hammant/tbd/content/index.md

   [Continuous Integration](continuous-integration/) Server to verify the commits being done.

-- Depending on the team size, and the rate of commits, **very short lived** feature branches may exist, allowing code-review and build checking (CI) to happen before the commit lands in the trunk, for other devs to depend on.
+- Depending on the team size, and the rate of commits, **very short lived** feature branches may exist, allowing code-review and build checking (CI) to happen before the commit lands in the trunk, for other developers to depend on.

-- Depending on the intended release cadence, there may be [release branches](/branch-for-release/) (cut from trunk on a just in time basis) that are 'hardened' before a release, or no release branches if the team is pushing commits to production faster than (say) once a day.
+- Depending on the intended release cadence, there may be [release branches](/branch-for-release/) (cut from trunk on a just-in-time basis) that are 'hardened' before a release, or no release branches if the team is pushing commits to production faster than (say) once a day.

 - Teams have to become adept with correlated practices like [branch by abstraction](/branch-by-abstraction/), and